Air Vallée

-Air Vallée S.p.A. was an Italian charter and regional airline based in Rimini.
-In June 2016 it ceased all operations.
+Air Vallée S.p.A. began as a regional airline in the north-west of Italy and ended with charter operations in Rimini, on the coast of the Adriatic Sea.
+In June 2016 it ceased all operations after spending five years in rather erratic activities.

 History

-Air Vallée was founded in June 1987 to promote the commercial development of Aosta Airport.
-In June 1988, a twice weekly link with Rome was started with a Beechcraft King Air C90.
-The C90 was replaced in October 1989 with a Cessna Citation I and another twin jet was acquired.
+Air Vallée was founded in June 1987 to promote the commercial development of Aosta Saint-Christophe airport.
+In June 1988, a twice weekly air link with Rome was started with a Beechcraft King Air C90.
+In October of the following year this aircraft was replaced by a Cessna Citation I and another twin jet was bought.
 Both were replaced by a Learjet 31 acquired in January 1992 and a Beechcraft King Air 200 was acquired in August 1993.
+All these operations were still categorized as charter flights.